UK orders review of cosmetic surgery industry

 Health Secretary Andrew Lansley also ordered a review into the safety and quality of private clinics offering cosmetic surgery in Britain.

-The government has been under pressure to act after an uproar in Britain over breast implants made by Poly Implant Prothese (PIP), which went bankrupt in 2010.
+The government has been under pressure to act after an uproar in Britain over breast implants made by Poly Implant Prothese, which went bankrupt in 2010.

 "I have set out today a number of actions to ensure we learn the lessons and look at how we can tighten up regulation of the wider cosmetic industry so that this doesn't happen again," Lansley said in a statement.